Puerto Rican oriole: Communication

 Both males and females of the Puerto Rican oriole sing with no obvious difference in song structure.
-The song of the Puerto Rican oriole is composed of clicks or “high pitched whistles” and has a frequency range between 3.6 and 5.3 kHz.
+The song of the Puerto Rican oriole is composed of clicks or "high pitched whistles" and has a frequency range between 3.6 and 5.3 kHz.
 The bird combines between 15 and 27 different notes to make up their song.
-Due to gender and geographic bias in studying predominantly male samples of temperate-zone birds, which do not exhibit female song, it has historically been assumed that only males of the Puerto Rican orioles sing.
+Due to sex and geographic bias in studying predominantly male samples of temperate-zone birds, which do not exhibit female song, it has historically been assumed that only males of the Puerto Rican orioles sing.
 However, in 2009, Price, Lanyon, and Omland conducted a study that shows that both males and females of many tropical orioles sing.
 This has been substantiated by 2016 documentation of female song in Puerto Rican orioles by Campbell et al., proving that song is not a method of communication solely possessed by males.
 The research theorizes that the prevalence of female song correlates to a tropical lifestyle wherein there is increased female-female competition and territory defense that necessitates such communication.
 Additionally, ancestral state reconstruction of the Caribbean oriole clade shows that female song is an ancestral trait.